A variety of learning experiences

 A. PROBATION (See Policy 8619 Student Probation and Policy 3400 Student Code of Conduct))

-1. Students may be placed on probation if they fail to adhere to the provincial Code of Ethics for Pharmacy Technicians and the Selkirk College Student Code of Conduct.
+1. Students may be placed on probation if they fail to adhere to the Program Professional Code of Conduct and/or the Selkirk College Student Code of Conduct.

 2. Students will be limited to two probation periods while enrolled in the PTEC program.
 Subsequent unacceptable behaviours / practice will result in required withdrawal.